Skip To Content

 The below is the minimum eligibility criteria and referrals will be accepted from anyone who meets the following criteria:

-• Your home address OR the address of your GP falls within the WorkWell Service area (Lancashire and South Cumbria ICB footprint).
+• Your home address OR the address of your GP falls within the WorkWell Service area (South Cumbria ICB footprint).

 • You have the right to work in the UK.